JuliaStats/Survival.jl/docs/src/getting_started.md

   0.09152099594619753
 ```
 and standard errors by `stderror(fitcox)`.
-The entire variance matrix is given by
+The entire variance matrix is extracted by

 ```julia
 julia> vcov(fitcox)